-To improve persons with disabilities’ rights and to access quality and comprehensive SRHR services in Rwanda.
+To improve persons with disabilities’ rights and to access quality and comprehensive Sexual Reproductive Health Rights (SRHR) services in Rwanda.

 Adopt an approach that is inter-connected and mutually reinforcing.
-Evidence-based making is at the center of all our SRH activities and is supported by a range of actions that aim to ensure a comprehensive approach, including : capacity strengthening of partner DPOs mainly based on ; advocacy and influencing policies for improved access to comprehensives SRH package & services for young people and adolescents with disabilities, and strategic convening of key stakeholders for a more coordinated National SRHR coalition response.
+Evidence-based decision making is at the center of all our SRH activities and is supported by a range of actions that aims to ensure a comprehensive approach, including capacity strengthening of partner DPOs mainly based on, advocacy and influencing policies for improved access to comprehensives SRH package & services for young people and adolescents with disabilities, and strategic convening of key stakeholders for a more coordinated National SRHR coalition response.

 3. Our Results :